FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/upgrade_ibmi.md

 ### About IASP installations

-The procedure supports the upgrade of {{< TransferCFT/transfercftname  >}} installed on an IASP.
-The process remains the same, the UPGRADE procedure itself detects if the {{< TransferCFT/transfercftname  >}} is an installation on ASP, and then keeps the {{< TransferCFT/transfercftname  >}} in the same ASP.
+The procedure supports the upgrade of Transfer CFT{{< TransferCFT/transfercftname  >}} installed on an IASP.
+The process remains the same, the UPGRADE procedure itself detects if the Transfer CFT{{< TransferCFT/transfercftname  >}} is an installation on ASP, and then keeps the Transfer CFT{{< TransferCFT/transfercftname  >}} in the same ASP.

 > **Note**
 >